HypeCheck

 Red Flags to Watch For

-• Delta-9-THC is a federally controlled substance in the US; its presence in over-the-counter supplements raises serious legal and safety concerns
+• Delta-9-THC is a Schedule I controlled substance federally in the US — its presence in supplements is illegal and unregulated

 Products Containing Delta-9-THC